DaisukeTony/CS193P-ios-Assignment/README.md

 # CS193P-ios-Assignment
-You can commit your code and we can discuss together.
+You can push your codes and we can discuss together.